 What kind of content goes viral?

-A viral content possesses any of the following 6 characteristics:
+A viral content possesses any of the following 6 characteristics to grow your small business local marketing:

 - Triggers: Your content should contain a message that is being currently discussed widely in the industry.